-Western stock Eastern stock Recruitme e nt 1 B-H with h=0.6 ("high R0") switches to h = 0.9 ("low R0") starting from 1975 50-87 B-H h=0.98 switches to 88+ B-H h=0.98 2 B-H with h=0.6 fixed, high R0 B-H with h=0.7 fixed, high R0 3 Historically as in Level 1.
+Western stock Eastern stock Recruitm ent 1 B-H with h=0.6 ("high R0") switches to $h = 0.9$ ("low R0") starting from 1975 50-87 B-H h=0.98 switches to 88+ B-H h=0.98 2 B-H with h=0.6 fixed, high R0 B-H with h=0.7 fixed, high R0 3 Historically as in Level 1.
 In projections, "low R0" switches back to "high R0" after 10 years Historically as in Level 1.
-In projections, $88+B-H$ with $h$ =0.98 switches back to 50-87 B-H with $h$ =0.98 after 10 years.
-Spawning fraction both stocks Natural Mortality rate both stocks A Younger (E+W same) High В Older (E+W older but different for the 2 stocks) Low Mixing I Best estimates П II Four times increase in weight of likelihood component for electronic tags (increased Eastern stock in West, decreased Western stock in East)
+In projections, $88+B-H$ with $h=0.98$ switches back to 50-87 B-H with $h=0.98$ after 10 years.
+Spawning g fraction both stocks Natural Mortality rate both stocks A Younger (E+W same) High В Older (E+W older but different for the 2 stocks) Low Mixing Ι Best estimates II ÷ likelihood component for electronic tags , decreased Western stock in East)

 The Western Stock recruitment scenarios are intended to capture two alternative hypotheses for historical recruitment.
-The 'high then low recruitment' hypothesis is captured by level 1, in which a Beverton-Holt stock recruitment relationship with fixed moderate steepness (R0 estimated) shifts to a higher steepness after 1975 (second R0 estimated).
+The 'high then low recruitment' hypothesis is captured by level 1, in which a Beverton-Holt stock recruitment relationship with fixed moderate steepness (R0 estimated)

+a Beverton-Holt stock recruitment relationship with fixed moderate steepness (R0 estimated) shifts to a higher steepness after 1975 (second R0 estimated).
 The 'high recruitment' hypothesis is captured by level 2, a Beverton-Holt recruitment relationship with fixed moderate steepness throughout the time series.
 The third level for Western Stock recruitment evaluates the robustness of CMPs to a future shift between these alternative recruitment scenarios.
 In this third scenario recruitment mimics level 1, but 10-years into the projections the higher steepness switches back to moderate steepness.